Phoenix Pharmahandel: History

-In July 2011, the rating agency Standard & Poor’s upgraded PHOENIX’s rating from B+ to BB- with continuing positive outlook.
-In August, the rating agency Moody’s raised the outlook for PHOENIX from “stable” to “positive”.
-In October, the rating agency Fitch issued a rating for PHOENIX of “BB” with a “stable” outlook.
-In May 2013, PHOENIX group has issued a corporate bond with a volume of EUR 300 million (May).
+In July 2011, the rating agency Standard & Poor's upgraded Phoenix's rating from B+ to BB− with continuing positive outlook.
+In August, the rating agency Moody's raised the outlook for PHOENIX from "stable" to "positive".
+In October, the rating agency Fitch issued a rating for Phoenix of "BB" with a "stable" outlook.
+In May 2013, Phoenix group has issued a corporate bond with a volume of EUR 300 million (May).

 In 2016, the Dutch Brocacef Groep, a joint venture between Phoenix and Celesio (McKesson Europe), takes over around 500 Mediq pharmacies and thus occupies a leading market position in the Netherlands.
 In 2018, the Romanian pharmaceutical wholesaler Farmexim and the nationwide pharmacy chain Help Net Farma were taken over.

+In 2006, the group-wide turnover exceeds EUR 25 billion.

 Today

-Today PHOENIX group has 161 distribution centers in 27 European countries from which it supplies drugs and other health products to pharmacies and medical institutions.
+Today Phoenix Group has 161 distribution centers in 27 European countries from which it supplies drugs and other health products to pharmacies and medical institutions.

-PHOENIX group also operates more than 2,700 own pharmacies within 15 countries, the majority under the corporate brand BENU.
+Phoenix Group also operates more than 2,700 own pharmacies within 15 countries, the majority under the corporate brand BENU.

 In addition to Norway, the United Kingdom, the Netherlands, and Switzerland, the company is also heavily represented in Hungary, the Czech Republic, Slovakia, Serbia, Montenegro, Romania, and the Baltic markets.

-The around 20,000 pharmacy employees within PHOENIX group has more than 60 million customer contacts each year.
+The around 20,000 pharmacy employees within Phoenix Group has more than 60 million customer contacts each year.